Manishearth/starcon-presentation/talk.md

 ♫

+Alright.
+Let's try to apply what we've learned to our attack.

-When we try to apply it, we have a variable, PROGRAM_STRING, containing the full contents of the `add_backdoor` function.
+We now have a variable, PROGRAM_STRING, containing the full contents of the `add_backdoor` function.

-When we find the "after_parsing" function, we add the function call to it, and then we parse the PROGRAM_STRING line to create a function to insert next to it.
+When we find the "after_parsing" function, we add the function call to it (as we did last time), and then we parse the PROGRAM_STRING line to create a function to insert next to it.

 Finally, we create the line that sets PROGRAM_STRING itself, again reusing PROGRAM_STRING for its contents.